 Division 5 — Appeals to the Supreme Court

-85. Appeals to Supreme Court
+85. What may be appealed etc.

 (1) An appeal lies to the Supreme Court on any question of law arising out of any decision of the Commissioner on a complaint relating to an access application.